lhoyer/improving_segmentation_with_selfsupervised_depth/README.md

 Following experiments are relevant for the paper:

 * **Experiment 210:** All configurations that are only based on transfer learning.
-* **Experiment 211:** Unsupervised data selection for annotation configurations.
+* **Experiment 211:** Automatic data selection for annotation configurations.
 * **Experiment 212:** Configurations that involve multi-task learning.

-To use the labels selected by the unsupervised data selection for the other experiments, please copy the content of `nlabelsXXX_subset.json` from the log directory to [loader/preselected_labels.py](loader/preselected_labels.py).
+To use the labels selected by the automatic data selection for the other experiments, please copy the content of `nlabelsXXX_subset.json` from the log directory to [loader/preselected_labels.py](loader/preselected_labels.py) after running experiment 211.
 For better reproducibility, we have stored our results there as well.
-Table 3 is generated using experiment 210 with config sel_{pres_method}_scratch.
+Table 3 is generated using experiment 210 with the config sel_{pres_method}_scratch.

 Be aware that running all experiments takes multiple weeks on a single GPU.
 For that reason, we have commented out all but one subset size and seed as well as minor ablations.